Consensys/quorum-examples/README.md

 Current examples include:
 * [7nodes](examples/7nodes): Starts up a fully-functioning Quorum environment consisting of 7 independent nodes.
 From this example one can test consensus, privacy, and all the expected functionality of an Ethereum platform.
-* [5nodesRTGS](https://github.com/bacen/quorum-examples/tree/master/examples/5nodesRTGS): [__Note__: This links to an external repo which you will need to clone, thanks to @rsarres for this contribution!]
+* [5nodesRTGS](https://github.com/bacen/quorum-examples/tree/master/examples/5nodesRTGS): [**Note:** This links to an external repo which you will need to clone, thanks to @rsarres for this contribution!]
 Starts up a set of 5 nodes that simulates a Real-time Gross Setlement environment with 3 banks, one regulator (typically a central bank) and an observer that cannot access the private data.

 ## Installation